 Residents Maintain Autonomy

-This datapoint measures the percent of long-term stay residents that needed increased assistance with activities of daily living over time.
-ADL's include activities such as dressing and eating.
+This is the percent of residents that needed additional assistance with activities of daily living over time.
+Higher levels of needing for assistance with ADL's may be a sign of decline of a resident's well-being.

 Ability to Keep Residents Mobile